 Qualified doctors Certified medications Online consultation with aftercare

-My vision has been really blurry for a few weeks now.
+Lately my vision has become blurry.
 My optician said I have dry eyes, probably due to menopause.
 I never knew menopause could do that. - Renate (age 54)

+Hormones play a major role in your body.
+Hormones are your body's chemical messengers.
+They coordinate different functions by carrying messages through your blood to your organs and other tissues, including your eyes.
 Your eyes need tear fluid to work properly.
 When you blink, tear fluid is spread thinly and evenly over the surface of the eye.
 This is what we call tear film.
 It provides protection and keeps the eye smooth and moist.
-Tear film is essential for clear, comfortable vision.
-So it’s very important!

-The sex hormones oestrogen and progesterone enhance and maintain the condition of mucous membranes in the body and thus also the production of tear film components, including tear fluid.
+The sex hormones oestrogen and progesterone influence the condition of mucous membranes in the body and thus also the production of tear film components, including tear fluid.
+When oestrogen levels fluctuate and drop during menopause, your eyes can become dry, sore or irritated, or you may start having eye focusing problems or blurred vision.

 • Dry eye surface